ohmyzsh/ohmyzsh/plugins/grunt/README.md

 ## Enable caching

-If you want to use the cache, set the followings in your `.zshrc`:
+If you want to use the cache, set the following in your `.zshrc`:
 ```zsh
 zstyle ':completion:*' use-cache yes
 ```